CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 #### buffer.uri

-The uri of the buffer.
+The URI of the buffer.
 Relative paths are relative to the file containing the buffer JSON.
 If `uri` is omitted, the buffer is assumed to refer to the binary chunk of the subtree file.

 * **Type**: `string`
 * **Required**: No